FullMetalUpdate/documentation/bootup.md

  1. **U-boot boot sequence :**

      1. Flash, serial console, Ethernet MAC Address (etc.) are configured
-     1. Environment variables are loaded from non-volatile memory (allows for configuration)
-     1. A delay is added for any user to enter the U-boot shell (usually a few seconds, can be configured by the `bootdelay` env. variable)
+     1. A minimal bootscript called `boot.scr` is executed and is used only to load a **custom** script called `uEnv.txt`, written by us.
+These two scripts (the minimal one and the custom one) are both defined in [meta-fullmetalupdate-extra][meta_fmu_e] in the dynamic-layers folder.
+Those are both handled by the `imx-bootfiles.bb` recipe.
-     1. A custom u-boot script does several things :
+     1. The custom `uEnv.txt` u-boot script does several things :
-         1. It declares custom kernel boot arguments (`bootargs`) : the ostree root, a ramdisk root, a ramdisk size along with other arguements such as the rootfs type (e.g. ext4) and mode (ro/rw)
-         1. It loads the OSTree script
-         1. It declares a custom boot command that sets the previously declared kernel arguments, loads the kernel and the ramdisk from memory
-        > *Note :*
-        >
-        > This custom environment is written in the
-        > `meta-fullmetalupdate-extra/…/recipes-bsp/bootfiles/<machine>/uEnv.txt`.
-A important thing to note
-        > is that this script is indeed loaded at boot time, but you’ll also find a `uEnv.txt`
-        > file in `/boot/loader/uEnv.txt` when the device has booted.
-This environment is also
-        > **loaded at boot time** thanks to the command `mmc ${bootmmc} $loadaddr
-        > /boot/loader/uEnv.txt; env import -t loadaddr $filesize` ran inside the yocto script.
-        >
-        > This allows to run a custom script from written in our layerside and also load
-        > the OSTree script which will determine on which deployment it will boot.
-     1. The initramfs image is loaded (named `initramfs-ostree-image-<machine>`)
+        - It defines the proper storage interfaces and addresses (`bootmmc`, `bootiaddr`…)
+        - It defines multiple boot commands (`bootcmd*`) which all serve different purposes :
+           - `bootcmd` is the main boot command : it contains conditional branches used to boot either onto the current deployment or the rollback deployment.
+It also execute the ostree boot command `bootcmd_otenv`
+           - `bootcmd_otenv` is used to load OStree environment variables, needed by OStree to boot on the proper deployment.
+Note that this command imports theses variables from **another `uEnv.txt`** which **totally differs** from our custom one, defined in Yocto.
+This `uEnv.txt` is defined in `/boot/loader/uEnv.txt` and written by OSTree when staging commits.
+Please see the [OSTree documentation][ostreedoc_boot] for more info.
-     1. The kernel is loaded and the execution is passed to the kernel
+           - When this script runs, it will execute these different commands and the kernel, ramdisk image, device tree blob will be loaded.
+The execution is then passed to the kernel.

  1. **Kernel boot sequence :**